huyphung1602/midnight_restaurant/README.md

 * [x] Add a routes for /all_orders to let the Admin know all the orders from the customer
 * [x] Show the warning if the search results is empty
 * [x] Made Food items index page, New food item, Edit food item become beautiful to support the Admin
+* [x] Support search Cuisine - Help customer to see all the dishes and drinks of that Cuisine

 The following **known issues**: